prasanna2705/Java75/README.md

 # 🧠 DSA Progress Journal

 Welcome to my journey of exploring **Data Structures and Algorithms (DSA)** using **Java**.
-This repository documents my efforts to strengthen core concepts, improve logical thinking, and build consistency — all essential for mastering problem-solving and preparing for technical interviews.
+This repository documents are my efforts to strengthen core concepts, improve logical thinking, and build consistency — all essential for mastering problem-solving and preparing for technical interviews.

 ---